skip-mev/docs/docs/chains/1-integrate-the-sdk.md

 ### Block Proposals

 :::info Block Proposal Example
-The ordering of lanes when initializing BlockBuster in base app will determine the ordering of how proposals are built.
+The ordering of lanes when initializing a Block SDK mempool in base app will determine the ordering of how proposals are built.
 For example, say that we instantiate three lanes:

 1. Top of block lane
 2. Free lane